-Ahoy mateys, I have returned to the seven salty seas of Atlas, a world of angry man babies and confused Ark players who think that only a season pass to ark (with clearly defined contents) entitles them to owning everything even remotely survival related from Wildcard till kingdom come.
+Ahoy mateys, I have returned to the seven salty seas of Atlas, a world of angry man babies and confused Ark players who think that only a season pass to Ark (with clearly defined contents) entitles them to own everything even remotely survival-related from Wildcard till kingdom come.

-With that our the way, i will now chronicle my near 3 days (60 hours) playtime on the OverPowered Atlas unofficial server!.
+With that out the way, I will now chronicle my near three days (60 hours) playtime on the OverPowered Atlas unofficial server!.

 A little too much

-Sometimes unofficial servers can feel like ghost towns, but on OverPowered i never feel alone, chat is active almost 24/7 and the discord is both friendly and extremely active.
+Sometimes private servers can feel like ghost towns, but on OverPowered I never feel alone, the chat is active almost 24/7 and the discord is both friendly and extremely busy.

-If anything i find the server, (despite being 7×7 grid) to be a little crowded, as finding a nice island can take several hours of sailing, which in a ramshackle sloop isn’t all that enjoyable!
+If anything I find the server, (despite being 7×7 grid) to be a little crowded, as finding a beautiful island can take several hours of sailing, which is a ramshackle sloop isn’t all that enjoyable!